yeatmanlab/roar-docs/docs/developer/tasks-variants/README.md

 * Researcher specifies a known `variant_id`
 * System fetches parameter set from `variant_parameters`
-* Task version is explicitly selected (or defaults to latest stable)
+* Task version defaults to the version pinned in the ROAR-dashboard dependencies (if task is launched from the dashboard) or the latest stable release (if task is launched as a standalone web application).
 * Runtime merges parameters with task version's defaults
 * Run is executed and logged with `variant_id`, `task_version_id`